yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - VM 3: Low (1–4)

 - **Observations:**
-  At 50% internal probability, VM 1 shows a noticeable increase in its average clock jump compared to lower probabilities, suggesting it is choosing more internal events (when idle) and therefore accumulates a larger jump when processing a received message.
+  At 50% internal probability, VM 1 shows a noticeable increase in its average clock jump compared to lower probabilities.
 The fast VM continues to be highly efficient, and queue lengths for VM 1 decrease slightly relative to the 25%–40% settings.

 ---

-## 70% Internal Event Probability (File: **70.txt** :contentReference[oaicite:3]{index=3})
+## 70% Internal Event Probability (**70.txt**)

 - **Total Events:**
   - VM 1: ~60 events